Butterflies have often been the go-to for tattoo clients who want something softer.

-For people with a cultural tie to tribal or indigenous lands, butterfly tattoos are highly spiritually and culturally significant.
+For people with a cultural tie to tribal people, butterfly tattoos are highly meaningful and culturally significant.

-Butterflies are often viewed as religious beings that served as spirits or prophets and connected people to their higher powers.
+Butterflies are often viewed as beings that served as prophets and connected people to their higher powers.

 A tribal butterfly tattoo represents the rich history and heritage of your culture while preserving the continual pattern of renewal and new life and stories.
 (See tribal tattoos for more!)